Engine Management System (EMS) -

 Engine Control Unit -

 The Electronic Control Unit contains hardware and software.
 The printed circuit board (PCB) of the ECU consists of a micro-controller chip or the CPU (Central Processing Unit).
 The software is stored on the micro-controller or chips on the PCB.
-It is possible to be re-program the ECU by updating the software or by replacing chips.
+It is possible to re-program the ECU by updating the software or by replacing chips.
 All the engine sensors send data inputs by the way of electrical signals to the ECU which, in-turn, controls various actuators, ignition timing, variable valve timing etc.

 How an ECU Works?